emathew11/SMILES-MS-Project/README.md

 This project aims to generate SMILES (Simplified Molecular Input Line Entry System) representations from mass spectrometry (MS) data using machine learning techniques.
 I primarily contributed to the autoencoder architecture.

+I primarily contributed to the autoencoder architecture in `SMILES_AutoEncoder.ipynb`.

+The full project report with figures can be found in `SMILES_MS_Project_Report.pdf`.

 ## Background

 - GC-MS is typically used to identify the components of complex mixtures by comparing their mass spectra to those in existing libraries.